 All ISAAGNY (Independent School Admission Association of Greater New York) schools use the same confidential teacher report forms.
 The forms below correspond to the grade to which your child is applying (not his or her current grade).
 Please submit the appropriate form to your child's current teacher and ask that they return the form directly to St. Hilda’s & St. Hugh’s.
 For grades 2-7, you may also find the forms on the admission portal.
 We can easily provide the form via email or regular mail as well.

-For the 2018-2019 admission season, St. Hilda’s & St. Hugh’s is not requiring standardized testing for our early childhood and grade 1 applicants.
+St. Hilda’s & St. Hugh’s does not require standardized testing for our early childhood and grade 1 applicants.
 We are always reevaluating our admission process as to whether or not the ERB, or other standardized testing, will be required in the future.

 Students applying to grades 2-7 are asked to take the ISEE exam administered by ERB.
 To learn more about these tests and how to schedule them, click here.
 Please contact Karen Lee in the St. Hilda’s & St. Hugh’s admission office to learn more about reduced fees for grade 2-7 standardized testing.